 You can use Oracle Cloud Infrastructure Storage Software Appliance – Cloud Distribution to provide highly scalable, low-cost, reliable shared storage in Oracle Cloud Infrastructure Object Storage Classic for your Oracle Linux instances running in Compute Classic.

 You can create one or more IP networks and add instances to multiple networks, if required.
 You can also create IP network exchanges or specify IP routes to enable traffic between different IP networks.
 Using IP networks you can isolate your network from the shared network and ensure that you have complete control over the private IP addresses assigned to instances.

 You can control network traffic among individual instances and also between specific groups of instances and external hosts.
 You can also control traffic to and from instances over specific protocols and ports that you can define.

 For an instance that requires access to the Internet, you can reserve and use a static public IP address.

 Monitor and manage all of your resources through a unified interface

 You can access, administer, and use Compute Classic through an easy-to-use graphical web console.
 The console provides a single interface that you can use to monitor and manage all your Compute Classic resources.

 You can also access Compute Classic and manage resources by using REST API calls.

 You can configure your Compute Classic Linux and Solaris instances (virtual machines) to be accessed securely from remote hosts by using SSH, and you can configure your Windows instances to be accessed securely by using RDP.

-Configure high-speed and secure connections to instances in your account (Not available on Oracle Cloud Machine)
+Configure high-speed and secure connections to instances in your account (Not available on Oracle Cloud at Customer)